Home

 From custom private sessions to corporate walks, take the plunge on a new experience.

-When you go out with a certified forest therapy guide you learn how to slow down and tap into your senses so stress and concerns seem to fade away.
+When you go out with a certified forest therapy guide you learn how to slow down and tap into your senses so stress and concerns fade away.

 Custom Group Walks